babyfish-ct/kimmer/doc/kimmer-sql/contains.md

 ### 4.1. containsAny

-If the current object has a collection assocation, checked whether the ids of associated objects contain any element of a specified id list.
+If the current object has a collection assocation, check whether the ids of associated objects contain any element of a specified id list.

 1. Example for one-to-many association *BookStore::books* without middle table
     ```kt